llGuy/madrona_physics/README.md

 - Get rid of shit in line 3351 cvhpyscis.cpp
 - REMEMBER THAT THERE IS ONLY ONE JOINT LIMIT PER ROW
 - Use atomics for the the column version of the equality jacobian

+- We can parallelize some parts of solveM
+- Attach limit to each DofObjectArchetype - useful for prepareSolver GPU backend